 When you need to outfit an entire home's worth of rugs with pads, having options to choose from can make a big difference.
 We scored each contender on several factors, including the number of sizes, shapes, and thicknesses they have available, their versatility of use across types of rugs and flooring, and their ability to be trimmed at home.

 If your pad extends to the edge of your rug, it's likely to create a tripping hazard and make it more difficult to open a door over it or roll a vacuum onto it.
 However, if it's too far inside the margins of your rug, it can create an awkward artificial edge.
 In general, it's best to size your rug pad to leave room for a 1-2 inch gap around all sides.
 This means if your rug is 5' x 7', your rug pad should measure no smaller than roughly 4'9" x 6'9".
 Most pads come in even sizes, but many can be trimmed at home with a ruler and a pair of scissors — and in some cases, a bit of extra muscle power.

 Both RugPadUSA pads we tested come in a huge array of shapes and sizes.
-The company also makes several other thicknesses and types of pads, offers custom sizing options, and they guarantee their products to work on all hard floors and under any rug.
+The company also makes several other thicknesses and types of pads and offers custom sizing options.
 They offer specialized recommendations to guide you in selecting the perfect pad for whatever specific rug and purpose you have in mind.
 Finally, all their options can be trimmed at home with a good pair of scissors and some patience.